Jinjiang/vue-a11y-utils/README.md

 #### Provide

-- `announce(message: string, immediately: boolean, force: boolean)`: announce message to screen reader
+- `announce(message: string, immediately: boolean)`: announce message to screen reader
   - `message`: the message text would be announced
   - `immediately`: whether announce immediately or "politely"
-  - `force`: whether announce by force whatever the message is same to the previous one
-- `clear()`: clear the previous message history to ensure the next message 100% would be announced
-- `isBusy(busy: boolean)` if you set it true, only the last message you send during that time would be announced after you set it false later _(experimental, not sure screen readers support that well)_
+- `isBusy(busy: boolean)` if you set it `true`, only the last message you send during that time would be announced after you set it `false` later. _(experimental, not sure screen readers support that well)_